SjdnDzikran/SekaiLearn/README.md

 This project is a decentralized flashcard application built on the Internet Computer (ICP), inspired by Anki.
 It allows users to create topics, manage flashcards within those topics, practice using spaced repetition principles (simplified), track their scores, and set review reminders.

 The application leverages Internet Identity for secure, user-specific data storage.
-Each user's topics, cards, and scores are stored encrypted on the blockchain, accessible only to them.
+Each user's topics, cards, and scores are stored on the blockchain, accessible only to them via their identity.

 ## Core Features